0xAX/asm/content/asm_3.md

 ## Security considerations

-As we have seen in this and in the previois posts, the stack is a crucial concept that is used to manage function calls in our programs.
+As we have seen in this and in the previous posts, the stack is a crucial concept that is used to manage function calls in our programs.
 Despite we have seen "useful" application of this concept, you should remember about another site - security.
 One of the most common problems is the stack overflow.
 Let's take a look at the simple C function (the function is written on C for simplicity):

 ```C
 #include <stdio.h>